-This principle is concerned with the legislative approach, framework and processes.
+This principle is concerned with the legislative approach, framework, and processes.
 A detailed template for assessing performance relative to many of the sub-principles that follow is in Platform for Collaboration on Tax (2015b).

-P4.1 To ensure this, the ministry of finance can be designated by the Finance/Budget Law (or equivalent) as the only ministry which can submit to parliament proposals governing revenue or spending.
+P4.1: One way to ensure a pivotal role for the ministry of finance is by designating it, in the finance/budget Law (or equivalent), as the only ministry which can submit to parliament proposals governing revenue or spending.